sa-tre/satre-specification/docs/source/contributing/index.md

 We have opted to not use GitHub Discussions at this point.

 The community can suggest governance changes at any point.
-This includes the SATRE team, and any decision must be openly documented in the repo.
+This includes the SATRE team, and any decision must be openly documented in the repository.
 :::

 ### Specification Format